 39. When opportunities present themselves, parents teach their children problem-solving skills, first by example then by guided practice.

 40. Parents don’t allow their children to patronize corrupt media, that is, television, movies, and games that portray base, vulgar, or gratuitously violent behavior.

 41. Parents introduce their children to media that portrays honesty, sacrifice, loyalty, perseverance, modesty, love, humility, courage, courtesy, respect, and reverence.

 42. Parents involve and participate with their children in sports and group activities.

 43. Parents respect their children’s privacy by knocking before entering so as not to interrupt their dressing.
 The popular notion that children’s bedrooms are their private property is dangerous nonsense.

 44. Parents avoid arguing with each other in front of the children if it’s the kind of thing that would frighten the average child.

-45. Parents take their children when they donate blood, recycle cans, contribute to a food bank, donate clothing, etc.
+45. Parents take their children when they volunteer, give blood, contribute to a food bank, make donations, etc.